DevExpress-Examples/asp-net-core-file-manager-upload-images/README.md

 <!-- default badges end -->
 # File Uploader - How to upload images in Razor Pages

-This example shows how to upload images in an ASP.NET Core Razor Pages application using DevExtreme FileUploader.
-The project also shows how to display links to uploaded images.
+This example shows how to use [DevExtreme FileUploader](https://js.devexpress.com/Documentation/Guide/UI_Components/FileUploader/) to upload images and display links to these images in an ASP.NET Core Razor Pages application.

-*Files to look at*:
+## Files to look at:

 * [Index.cshtml](./CS/FileUploadRazorPages/Pages/Index.cshtml)
 * [Index.cshtml.cs](./CS/FileUploadRazorPages/Pages/Index.cshtml.cs)
 * [_Layout.cshtml](./CS/FileUploadRazorPages/Pages/_Layout.cshtml)

-## Implementation:
+## Implementation Details

 1) Add required libraries to your project: [Configure a Visual Studio Project](https://docs.devexpress.com/AspNetCore/401026/devextreme-based-controls/get-started/configure-a-visual-studio-project).
 > **Note** The project targets .NET Core 3.1.
 To run the project in Visual Studio 2017, change the target framework in the project settings.